xanvcs/coding-resources/README.md

 ### Videos
 - [Fireship](https://www.youtube.com/c/Fireship/featured) Videos and tutorials on a variety of languages and its applications
 - [Code with Vincent](https://www.youtube.com/c/CodewithVincent/featured) Coding bootcamp
+- [The New Boston](https://thenewboston.com/) Coding videos on multiple subjects

+## Books
+-[Programming, Motherfucker](http://programming-motherfucker.com/) Learn code the "hard way".
+It is a series of books on many programming languages

 ## Exercises